A Selective Chronology of South Coast History: Origins to 1899

 , pp 84-85)

-The citizens of Coos County voted to move the seat of county government from Empire City to Coquille where it remains today. (see Century
+The citizens of Coos County voted to move the seat of county government from Empire City to Coquille where it remains today.
+The photo seen below to the right is of the Coos County Courthouse in the 1900's. (see Century

 , p 119)